vlanx/etf_knapsack/README.md

 ## Configuration file `info.toml`

 Place in `[tickers]` the tickers of the ETFs you own.
 The ticker has to come from [Yahoo Finance](https://finance.yahoo.com/).
-No registration needed, but has free usage rate limits. [yfinance](https://github.com/ranaroussi/yfinance)
+No registration needed, but has free usage rate limits.
+Check [yfinance](https://github.com/ranaroussi/yfinance)

 Ex: [VWCE](https://finance.yahoo.com/quote/VWCE.DE/) is `VWCE.DE`